Chunngai/gec-papers/README.md

 Tries BERT-init (BERT-encoder in the papar) and BERT-fused for Chinese GEC.
 The Chinese GEC ver. of *Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction*, even less techniques used.

 4. <span id="12">[ACL-2020] TMU-NLP System Using BERT-based Pre-trained Model to the NLP-TEA CGED Shared Task 2020
-Used BERT-init as in *Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction*, which is also the same as the BERT-encoder in *Chinese Grammatical Correction Using BERT-based Pre-trained Model*.
+Uses BERT-init as in *Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction*, which is also the same as the BERT-encoder in *Chinese Grammatical Correction Using BERT-based Pre-trained Model*.

 ## Seq Labeling
 1. <span id="2">[ACL-2020] GECToR - Grammatical Error Correction: Tag, Not Rewrite</span>